8ta4/config/README.md

    - Mac for SSD setup and SSH access
    - iPhone for Broadlink app setup

-1. Install Home Assistant on Raspberry Pi 5 16GB using [the official guide](https://www.home-assistant.io/installation/raspberrypi), but skip the micro SD card and use your Raspberry Pi SSD with the Raspberry Pi M.2 HAT+ instead, connecting it to your Mac through the M.2 SSD housing and USB-C to USB-C cable

-1. Hook up all your hardware:
+1. Hook up your hardware:
    1. Pop your Raspberry Pi 5 16GB into Raspberry Pi Case for Raspberry Pi 5
    1. Power up Raspberry Pi 5 16GB
    1. Connect Raspberry Pi 5 16GB to ethernet